opencontainers/distribution-spec/ext/README.md

 ## Filename

-Extension definitions SHOULD be placed under `./ext/`.
+Extension definitions SHOULD be placed under `./ext/` in the specification repository.
 Extension files SHOULD follow the `ext-$ns-$name.md`.
 Refer [ext.md](./ext.md) for more details.

 ## Detail